Home

 Pet guardians should be apprised of the option of tubal ligation/vasectomy with the understanding the pet guardian will need to exercise some judgment/restraint of both male and female dogs when a female dog is in heat.

-If a significant number of pet guardians demand tubal ligation and vasectomy as a method of population control, the veterinary surgeons will respond accordingly and educate themselves on the intricacies of these surgical procedures.
+This 2023 study by the AVMA should be a game changer.
+Dog guardians can now demand tubal ligation, OSS, and vasectomy as a method of population control, with the qualified support of the AVMA.
 We are told by experts in the field that these procedures are simpler (from a technical perspective), have fewer complications and should ultimately be less costly.
 This should appeal to shelter managers and other custodians of the bottom line as well.
+Veterinary surgeons can be educated to perform these surgical procedures.
 If you have difficulty locating a veterinarian in your area who is capable and willing to perform hormone sparing sterilization alternatives to traditional spay/neuter (e.g., vasectomy, tubal ligation, ovary-sparing spay), we recommend that you refer to our Frequently Asked Questions (FAQ) or our Facebook page.

-We are making progress!
 If you visit our Legal section you will see that in 2016, both the American Veterinary Medical Association (AVMA) and the American Society for the Prevention of Cruelty to Animals (ASPCA) only recognized/recommended spay/neuter as legitimate methods of preventing pet overpopulation.
-Today, however, the AVMA recognizes other hormone-sparing procedures specifically, and the ASPCA recommends “sterilization” which would also allow for hormone-sparing procedures as we are advocating.
+Therefore, the 2023 AVMA study is a major policy change, especially because it recognizes as superior other hormone-sparing procedures specifically.
+Currently the ASPCA recommends “sterilization” which would also allow for hormone-sparing procedures as we are advocating.

 Spay_Neuter

 If your current dog has already been spayed/neutered, the damage has most likely already been done to a large extent.
-We will do our best to advise you of offsetting measures that were somewhat successful for our dog and/or that we discovered in our research.
+We will do our best to advise you of offsetting measures that were somewhat successful for our dog and/or currently available methods of HRT (hormone replacement therapy) that we discover over time in our research.
 We ask that you please work with us to change the status quo for all pets – present and future.

 This website is dedicated to Billy.